Zhcyn/Complex/README.md

 Complex-Thought can also help you keep track of your inspiration every day, and record your inspiration anytime, anywhere to make you more efficient.

 Complex-Thought can also record your bad thoughts.
 We have the function of expiring to delete ideas.
 We only need to uninstall your bad ideas into Complex-Thought, let bad ideas be deleted over time, and every day is new.

+If you encounter any problems during use, please contact   oolcYoung@web.de